marijnh/Eloquent-JavaScript/11_async.md

 But to make nests capable of receiving that request, we first have to define a ((request type)) named `"note"`.
-The code that handles the requests has to run not just on this nest-computer, but on all nests that can receive messages of this type.
+The code that handles the requests has to run not just on this nest-computer but on all nests that can receive messages of this type.
 We'll just assume that a crow flies over and installs our handler code on all the nests.